stephen-fox/mkobsd/README.md

 - Optionally customize both the new installer and its kernel RAM disk at build time.
-Two different executables can be specified as command line arguments: one for the installer customization, and the other for kernel RAM disk customization
+Two different executables can be specified as command line arguments: one for the installer customization, and the other for kernel RAM disk customization.
+When a customization executable is run, an environment variable named `MKOBSD_WORK_DIR` will be set.
+  The customization program can find the new installer or kernel RAM disk directory by checking the value of this variable

 [autoinstall]: https://man.openbsd.org/autoinstall.8
 [install.site]: https://man.openbsd.org/install.site.5